🇰🇷

 📋 Requirements

-• Acceptance letter from Korean university
+• Certificate of admission from a Korean university

-• Academic transcripts
+• Academic transcripts from previous institution

 📝 Application Steps

-2. 2Gather financial proof and other documents
+2. 2Gather all required documents including financial proof and transcripts

 ⚠️ Restrictions